- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Power ratings determine how much the volume can be increased without distorting the audio.
 The Polk speakers generally handle this well, but the smaller door speakers only handle the lower end of the spectrum well.
 The continuous handling is currently 55 watts, with a peak of 165 watts.
 At the higher rating, users can produce high volumes with little distortion.

-Among the best, and reaching number four on our list today, is the Kenwood KFCseries.
-These speakers definitely deserve to be in any best car speakers list.
+Among the best, and reaching number four on our list today, is the Kenwood KFC series.
+These speakers definitely deserve to be on any best car speakers list.
 The frequency range for this series is between 30 and 22k Hz and the balance is excellent.
 Both the base and mid-ranges are very full without being distorted and produce very detailed sound throughout the range.

 This series has a great selection of designs, being one of the few speaker choices with both four and five-way selections.
 Most brands feature either two or three-way speakers, meaning they have a single woofer and one or two tweeters.
 The Kenwood KFC series improves this greatly with additional tweeters for much improved high range sound.